MasterFocus/devprodexp-challenge/NOTES.md

 This is my attempt to modify the code in order to deploy it to Epinio 1.8.1 instead of CloudFoundry:
 - I spent 2 days with this challenge
-- I had never actually used `conda`` before
+- I had never actually used `conda` before
 - I had never heard of `CloudFoundry`, `Epinio`, `nameko` nor `paketo`

 Machine used: `Linux 5.15.0-76-generic #83~20.04.1-Ubuntu SMP Wed Jun 21 20:23:31 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux`

-After some time checking files, reading documentations and instaling things, I was able to execute everything in `README-DevEnv.md`.
+After some time checking files, reading documentations and installing things, I was able to execute everything in `README-DevEnv.md`.
 - I already had [jq 1.6](https://jqlang.github.io/jq/) so I didn't need [brew](https://brew.sh/)
 - I used [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (`conda 23.5.2`)
 - I had to install Microsoft's Python extension in VS Code and use the correct "Python Debug: Connect" option